-- Hold or be near completion of a PhD in neuroscience, psychology, or related area - Experience of running MRI studies - Experience of performing and scoring human sleep EEG recordings - Experience of obtaining and maintaining regulatory and ethics approvals - Excellent data analysis skills, including experience of MRI analysis scripts. - Be able to demonstrate competence and success in the thesis research area (and postdoctoral work if appropriate) e.g. as judged by publications (including papers in press and publicly available preprints) in high quality peer-reviewed journals.
-Evidence will be sought of a deep understanding of the applicant's previous fields of research and evidence of independent intellectual and practical contributions to previous research projects.
+- Hold a PhD in neuroscience, psychology, or related area - Experience of performing and scoring human sleep EEG recordings - Experience of obtaining and maintaining regulatory and ethics approvals - Excellent data analysis skills - Be able to demonstrate competence and success in the thesis research area (and postdoctoral work if appropriate) e.g. as judged by publications (including papers in press and publicly available preprints) in high quality peer-reviewed journals.
+Evidence will be sought of a deep understanding of the applicant's previous fields of research and evidence of independent intellectual and practical contributions to previous research projects. - Have excellent interpersonal skills, including the ability to be comfortable and confident interacting with patients in a research study, team members, administrative staff, and the broader research community; be viewed as motivated and enthusiastic - Strong academic record as demonstrated by grades achieved and awards received

-- Have excellent interpersonal skills, including the ability to be comfortable and confident interacting with patients in a research study, team members, administrative staff, and the broader research community - Strong academic record as demonstrated by grades achieved and awards received - Show an ability to supervise and educate junior co-workers - Be willing to play a role in keeping the laboratory running by assuming a share of group responsibilities
+- Show an ability to supervise and educate junior co-workers - Be willing to play a role in keeping the laboratory running by assuming a share of group responsibilities